-I’m the Chairman of ACT and am proud of what we have achieved over the past 30 years.
+I’m a founding member of ACT and am proud of what we have achieved over the past 30 years.
 Over 100 plays have been performed ranging from drama to comedy, pantomimes to thrillers.
 I enjoy all aspects of the activities of the group from stage management to directing plays, from making the tea to acting on stage.
 There is such a strong commitment and friendliness amongst so many members.

 For some reason I’m often cast as the villain, (I can’t think why!), but my favourite roles have been as the Inspector in An Inspector Calls, as the director of The Importance of Being Earnest, and as an Inspector again in Busybody.